The Proposed Canby Schools Levy, Measure 3-636

 State & Federal Cuts Have Created a Crisis

-Even with this year’s 11% budget reduction, Canby School District faces eliminating 60 teaching and education support positions in the 2026-27 school year.
+Even with this year’s 11% budget reduction, Canby School District projects a $6.3 million budget deficit for the 2026-27 school year, which would mean the elimination of 60 teaching and education support positions.

 School Viability at Risk